GabrielaGuedes/ngos_microservices_system/marketing/README.md

 ---

-### DELETE /api/transactions/:id
+### DELETE /api/posts/:id

-Deletes the project from the id passed.
+Deletes the post from the id passed.

 The authentication token needs to be passed in the header field `x-access-token`.